 Here you will find farm news and updates, comments about when I add or subtract goats, or just whatever is going on.

 2/14/18 – Happy freaking valentines day.
-Wanna learn a little lesson on what CAE can do to you financially?
-I just paid my bill at the vet for the two CAE positive goats.
-On top of the $350 I paid for them, I also paid over $500 for their testing and farm calls and euthanasia.
-Over $900 total.
-For 2 dead pregnant goats and a lot of heartache.
+Wanna learn a little lesson on what CAE can do to you financially? just lost $900 on 2 goats.
 Do yourself a favor – get current test results.
 And then don’t trust them.
 Test again in a month, and if you get a couple negatives – test again in 6 months.
 Keep testing.
-Or be like me and throw $900 and two sweet lovely pregnant does away, like a nightmare. do everyone else a favor…don’t sell your positive animals and “disclose that they are positive. ” That “disclosure” isn’t always relayed to the next buyer, that is why my county is loaded with infected goats.
-It just took one farm with a bunch of positive animals “selling and disclosing. ” Do the hard thing!
-Man up!
-I did and I sucked my tears down.
+Or be like me and throw $900 and two sweet lovely pregnant does away, like a nightmare. do everyone else a favor…don’t sell your positive animals and “disclose that they are positive. ” That “disclosure” isn’t always relayed to the next buyer.
+Do the hard thing!
+Do your part to help eliminate CAE.
+In memory of Mabel and Gertrude.

 2/8/18 – Lab results are in.
 Both big does are positive.
 Vet will be coming over tonight to euthanize.
-Note to self: do not ever-ever-ever again buy untested goats from craigslist/auction/anywhere.
 I don’t want to sweep under the rug that these girls made an emotional impact on me in the month they were here.
 Gertrude was mischievous and playful, and Maybel was sweet and biddable.
 It was hard to watch them fade out and stop breathing.
 Save yourself a like situation.
 Make sure to get CAE tests on new purchases BEFORE they come to your farm.
 Do NOT trust a negative result actually means she is negative, 2 weeks later she can be positive and shedding virus while she looks healthy.
 Testing every 6 months for the first year or two are advised.
-I think all you can do to protect yourself from this is buy from tested herds that ALSO pull all kids at birth and bottle raise them on heated colostrum and milk.
-And this is only as foolproof as the seller leads you to believe.
+I think all you can do to protect yourself from this is buy from tested herds that ALSO pull all kids at birth and bottle raise them on heated colostrum and milk, and this is only as foolproof as the seller leads you to believe.
 Baby could have sipped off mom before she was pulled.
 Many things can conspire to bite you even when you do your best homework.
 A clean closed herd may not be as clean as you are lead to believe if they dam raise, and the herd owner may be clueless on healthy does sero-converting over to active “shedding” infection that would show positive on a test that was negative 2 weeks ago.
 Seen it first hand.
 If I can save you getting burned my little outburst here has been worth it.
-I’m so sorry Gertie and Mabel, I miss you, and I’m sorry your lives were short.
 A secondary concern for me or any functioning farm is monetary loss.
-Body disposal in winter is going to mean a bonfire, in teen temperatures.
-This has been not only hurtful to miss my silly sweet girls, but a large loss to the budget.
+This has been not only hurtful to me, but a large loss to the budget.

 2/2/18 – Put a deposit on a grade LaMancha milker and 6 hours later got a message that a previously sold buck is coming back here, unexpectedly.
 Oh boy, this is grounds for divorce, I’m going to wind up in my sister’s back bedroom if I can’t get this buck sold before husband notices him here!